zajitschek/metaanalysis/chapters/chapter3.md

 No hints or solution necessary here.
 </codeblock>

+What does this output mean?

+First, we get a few estimates related to heterogeneity (tau^2, ...).
+Heterogeneity in meta-analysis is important, but right now, this model does not account for potential effects due to different traits, species, and studies.
+This is why we will only look at the plot and discuss heterogeneity further down.

+We produced a forest plot.
 Nice, but before we go further: what about that value around 3?
 Whenever there seem to be outliers, always check.
-Sometimes it's biological, but very often outliers turn out as errors (e.g. through mistakes in data entry or data re-coding) Let's look at this data point, labelled (wrongly so far) study 23 then:
+Indeed, we may have gotten some clue to double-check study 6 in the plot **Effect sizes within study** above.
+Sometimes it's biological, but very often outliers turn out as errors (e.g. through mistakes in data entry or data re-coding).

+Let's look at this data point, labelled (wrongly so far) study 23 then:

 <codeblock id="fish_4">